Lois Lane: Marvel Comics cameos

 Lois Lane has had several (mostly cameo) appearances alongside Clark Kent in past works of Marvel Comics, namely in X-Men #98, Superman vs. The Amazing Spider-Man (1976), The Mighty Thor #341 (1984), Excalibur #8, Ghost Rider (vol. 3) #66 (1995), and Marvels Epilogue (September 2019).

+Absolute Universe

+In Absolute Superman, Lois Lane appears as an agent of Lazarus Corp, led by Ra's al Ghul.
+She is initially opposed to Superman, but after cuffing herself to him and seeing him save other people, she starts to have a change of heart.
+This version also vocally hates writing, but after writing a report on her experience with Superman, she realizes that she actually enjoys it.
+She continues to have conflicting feelings about Superman and Lazarus' until eventually siding with the Man of Steel, helping him escape Brainiac's clutches and helping him and Jimmy Olsen defend Smallville against Lazarus.

 Newspaper comic strip

 Lois Lane, Girl Reporter is a newspaper comic strip featuring Lois Lane, a spin-off from the Superman comic strip and topper to the Superman Sunday strip in the Cleveland Plain Dealer.
 Twelve comic strips were produced and originally ran between October 24, 1943, to February 27, 1944.
 Lois also appears in the Superman daily newspaper comic strip, distributed by McClure Syndicate which ran continuously from January 1939 to May 1966 with a separate Sunday strip added on November 5, 1939.

 Books

 Comic books

 Lois has appeared in several self-titled miniseries, one-shots and collected editions: